lexerdev/documentation/source/includes/_content.md

 mentions.mentions | Objects mentioned i.e. a retweet.
-mentions.authors | Authors tagged in the content. mentions.author_ids | IDs of the authors tagged in the content. terms | Tokenized words extracted from the content (array). source.name | Domain name for the source. source.group | Facebook or Instagram account the content lives on.
-Empty for Twitter. source.id | Numeric ID associated with the source type. source.type | Image, video, link, text.
+mentions.authors | Authors tagged in the content. mentions.author_ids | IDs of the authors tagged in the content. terms | Tokenized words extracted from the content. source.name | Domain name for the source. source.group | Facebook or Instagram account the content lives on.
+Empty for Twitter. source.id | Numeric ID associated with the source type.
+See Sources > Source Types for more information. source.type | Image, video, link, text.
 Image and video are mutually exclusive.
 An object may be type video,link or image,link.
 Text indicates no media or links. author.id | Author ID appended with the network prefix. author.fullname | Display name of the author.